Mode jumping MCMC for Bayesian variable selection in GLMM: Experiments

-According to marginal inclusion probabilities, factors of whether the location is CGH or CHH are both extremely significant, as well as the higher cut off for the level of expression.
-Additionally factors for $M_\alpha$ and $M_\delta$ groups of genes have non-zero marginal inclusion probabilities and reasonably high significance.
-In future it would be of an interest to obtain additional covariates such as whether a nucleobase belongs to a particular part of the gene like promoter or a coding region.
-Furthermore, it is definitely of interest to address factors whether a base is located within a CpG island or whether it belongs to a transposone.
-Moreover interactions of these covariates may be interesting.
-Alternative choices of the response distributions (e.g. binomial or negative binomial) and/or type of random effects ($AR(k)$, $ARMA(l,k)$) might also be of an interest.
+According to marginal inclusion probabilities ($\pi_j$ column in Table~\ref{rmse.bias.sim.5}, obtained from full enumeration), factors of whether the location is CGH or CHH ($\gamma_1$ and $\gamma_2$) are both extremely significant, as well as the higher cut off for the level of expression ($\gamma_{13}$).
+Additionally, factors for $M_\alpha$ and $M_\delta$ groups of genes ($\gamma_9$ ad $\gamma_{10}$) have non-zero marginal inclusion probabilities and reasonably high significance.
+In future it would be of interest to obtain additional covariates such as whether a nucleobase belongs to a particular part of the gene like the promoter or a coding region.
+Furthermore, it is of interest to address factors whether a base is located within a CpG island (regions with a high frequency of C bases) or whether it belongs to a transposone.
+Moreover, interactions of these covariates may be interesting.
+Alternative choices of the response distributions (e.g. binomial or negative binomial) and/or other types of random effects ($AR(k)$, $ARMA(l,k)$) might also be of an interest.

-\section{\uppercase{Summary and discussion}}
+\section{Summary and discussion}

-In this article we have introduced the mode jumping MCMC (MJMCMC) approach for estimating posterior model probabilities and performing Bayesian model averaging and selection.
+In this paper we have introduced the mode jumping MCMC (MJMCMC) approach for calculating posterior model probabilities and performing Bayesian model averaging and selection.
 The algorithm incorporates the ideas of MCMC with the possibility of large jumps combined with local optimizers to generate proposals in the discrete space of models.
 Unlike standard MCMC methods applied to variable selection, the developed procedure avoids getting stuck in local modes and manages to iterate through all of the important models much faster.
-It also in many cases outperforms Bayesian Adaptive Sampling (BAS), having the tendency to capture a higher posterior mass within the same amount of unique models visited.
+In many cases it also outperforms Bayesian Adaptive Sampling (BAS), having the tendency to capture a higher posterior mass within the same amount of unique models visited.
 This can be explained by that for problems with numerous covariates BAS requires good initial marginal inclusion probabilities to perform well. \citet{Clyde:Ghosh:Littman:2010} demonstrated that estimates of marginal inclusion probabilities obtained from preliminary MCMC runs could largely improve BAS.
 A combination of MJMCMC with BAS could possibly improve both algorithms even further.